nfcpy/nfcpy/docs/topics/get-started.rst

            print("tag released")

 This is a fully functional NFC Forum Type 3 Tag.
-With a separate reader or Android apps such as `NXP Tag Info`_ and `NXP Tag Writer`_, NDEF data can now be written into the **ndef_data_area** and read back until the loop is terminated with the *Ctrl-C* keyboard interrupt.
+With a separate reader or Android apps such as `NXP Tag Info`_ and `NXP Tag Writer`_, NDEF data can now be written into the **ndef_data_area** and read back until the loop is terminated with :kbd:`Control-C`.

 .. _NXP Tag Info:
    https://play.google.com/store/apps/details?id=com.nxp.taginfolite